stutirastogi/bookStoreApp/README.md

     $ docker-compose up

   This will start the elasticsearch server and mysql service.
 Application will start running at http://localhost:8080.

+  <h4>Note:<h4> For now I have disabled the unit tests since they were causing issues in docker.
+To enable the same, go to pom.xml
+    and remove line <maven.test.skip>true</maven.test.skip> inside <properties> tag

 <h3>Explore Rest APIs</h3>